algorand/go-algorand/scripts/release/README.md

 1. create ec2 instance
 1. setup ec2 instance
+1. build
-1. build and package
+1. package
 1. sign
 1. upload
 1. tag (TODO)
 1. delete ec2 instance

 The only thing that is not automated at this point is pre-setting the `gpg-agent` with the passphrase of the private key.
-In the middle of the `build and package` stage, Jenkins will pause and wait for the initiator of the build to do this and set up an SSH connection that will forward a Unix socket from the remote ec2 instance to the client, which in this case is most likely your laptop.
+At the beginning of the `package` stage, Jenkins will pause and wait for the initiator of the build to do this and set up an SSH connection that will forward a Unix socket from the remote ec2 instance to the client, which in this case is most likely your laptop.

 ## Workflow